 The fund panel will wish to see evidence of applicants own contribution to the project costs.
 This could be in the form of cash, grants, or donations, including materials or equipment loan and, or in-kind volunteer time.
 In certain circumstances 100% of costs may be given.

 Decisions on how the money is spent are made by a fund panel made up of representatives from the following organisations:

 East Riding of Yorkshire Council is the Accountable Body for the fund and provides the secretariat and administration service through the council's Rural Policy and Partnerships Team.

-Applications for up to £500 can be made to the Small Grants fund which can be made at any time and will be considered between panel meetings.
+Applications for up to £1,000 can be made to the Small Grants Fund which can be made can be made at any time and will be considered in between panel meetings.

 For applications to the main fund:

 Applications to the main fund (over £1,000) should be made online within the Flexi-Grant system: